ARM-software/arm-trusted-firmware/docs/porting-guide.rst

 described in the `IMF Design Guide`_

 A platform should export the following APIs to support the IMF.
-The following text briefly describes each api and its implementation in Arm standard platforms.
+The following text briefly describes each API and its implementation in Arm standard platforms.
 The API implementation depends upon the type of interrupt controller present in the platform.
 Arm standard platform layer supports both `Arm Generic Interrupt Controller version 2.0 (GICv2)`_